jtimonen/databricks-demo-stravadata/README.md

 ## Data flow

-1. Raw 'activities.csv' file is dropped into the landing volume.
+1. Raw `activities.csv` file is dropped into the landing volume.
 This I have obtained by exporting my data from Strava.
 In a real pipeline this manual part could be replaced by integration with the Strava API, so that the data is autoloaded, possibly incrementally.
 2. Bronze transformations handle csv reading, and sanitizing the column names of the activities.
 3. Silver transformations select certain columns, creates new columns, handles de-duplication and drops rows with NULL values.
 4. Gold transformations produce data summaries that reveal insights.